Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 A similar algorithm is used to compute the partitions that used for the precursors of the delayed neutrons.
 ### 3.2 Computation of the 2-parameter Mittag-Leffler and its derivatives
+As it is discussed in the submitted apper, one of the most difficulties parts computing the analytical solutions is related to evaluate the 2-parameter Mittag-Leffler function.
+In fact, the definition provided in Eq.
+(12) is not convenient for large arguments, z.
+Therefore it is necessary to use more advanced methods, as the one provided
 It is possible to show that Eq.
 (12) can be expressed as:

 $$E_{\alpha,\beta}^{\left(m\right)}\left(z\right)=m!E_{\alpha,\alpha m+\beta}^{m+1}(z) \tag{18} $$

+where the function that appears in the right side is known as the 3-parameter Mittag-Leffler function.